tonethar/IGME-330-Master/notes/HW-canvas-paint-app-1.md

    - be sure to initialize these with default values
    - every time the value of any of the four `<select>` elements is changed, update the `#info` paragraph with the value of all 4 of them
    - a "helper function" named `updateInfo()` (or similar) will really help out
+ - It will look like this when you are done with parts VI. & VII.

  ![screenshot](_images/_canvas-paint-app/paint-app-4.jpg)